SecretML/SecretMemoryLocker/SecretML-Seed.md

 ✅ **SecretML.json** — a set of encrypted security questions.

-✅ **SecretML.zip** — an encrypted archive containing technical safeguards.
+✅ **SecretML.zip** — an encrypted archive containing any files you want to protect (documents, notes, videos, or other data) secured with a password.

 ✅ **Answers exist only in the user’s memory.**